 - Select a niche – Your niche market will actually determine what you’re going to sell and what you’ll name your store.
 When picking a drop servicing niche, there are several things that you need to take into consideration.
 Some are, profitability, your knowledge about the service, and the potential of monthly recurring revenue (MRR!)

-- Go to Shopify.com and claim your 14-day free trial – Shopify allows you to test the platform and get familiar with all that it’s offering, completely for free, no credit card required!
-This means that if you know what you’re doing, you can set up your store, start pushing traffic and get orders before even paying for the monthly subscription of Shopify!
+- Go to Shopify.com and claim your 14-day free trial – Shopify allows you to test the platform and get familiar with all that it’s offering, completely for free, with no credit card required!
+This means that if you know what you’re doing, you can set up your store, start pushing traffic and get orders before even paying for the monthly subscription to Shopify!

 - Find trustworthy freelancers to resell their services – The drop servicing business model is really centered around being the middleman between the service buyers and the actual service providers.
 Freelance marketplaces like Fiverr are the hub of quality freelancers and professionals.